E-Invoicing in Malaysia

 What the Law Says

-The government of Malaysia, by the intermediary of its tax authority, the IRBM (Inland Revenue Board of Malaysia) is going to implement an e-invoicing mandate that will apply to all types of transactions (B2G, B2B and B2C).
+The government of Malaysia, by the intermediary of its tax authority, the IRBM (Inland Revenue Board of Malaysia) is currently implementing an e-invoicing mandate that applies to all types of transactions (B2G, B2B and B2C).

 The mandate will gradually enter into effect depending on companies revenue: